Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Background and Motivation

 \subsection{Vulnerability Types}

-Early in 2016, Atzei et al. \cite{AtzeiBC16} have observed 6 types of vulnerabilities that could exist in smart contracts.
-Recently, on a public technical blog~\cite{sigmaprime}, a more detailed taxonomy for vulnerabilities in Solidity code is summarized, accompanied by \emph{preventative techniques} (similar to DMs in this study) and real-world examples.
-We list the five major vulnerability types from the top-10 vulnerability types according to~\cite{consensys,dasp}.

-\begin{enumerate}[leftmargin=*, topsep=0pt,itemsep=-1ex] \item \emph{Reentrancy}.
-As the most famous Ethereum vulnerability, reentrancy recursively triggers the fall-back function\footnote{Fall-back function is a special function in Solidity, which has no function names, parameters, and return values.
-It will be triggered when the function signature does not match any of the available functions in a contract.} to steal money from the victim's balance or deplete the gas of the victim.
+\begin{enumerate}[leftmargin=*, topsep=0pt] \item \emph{Reentrancy (RE)} As the most famous Ethereum vulnerability, reentrancy recursively triggers the fall-back function~\cite{solidity-doc} to steal money from the victim's balance or deplete the gas of the victim.
 Reentrancy occurs when external callers manage to invoke the callee contract before the execution of the original call is finished, and it was mostly caused by the improper usages of the function \codeff{withdraw()} and \codeff{call.value(amount)()}.
 It was also reported in \cite{AtzeiBC16}.